October 23rd 2016

 Garlic is nature’s antibiotic and amazing at getting rid of those nasty germs.

 Squeeze lemon liberally

 Lemon alkalises the body, amongst other things.
-An acid state is bad for the immune system and disease thrives in an acidic environment so squeeze it on everything from salads to vegetables and drink in hot water.
+An acid state is thought to be bad for the immune system and disease thrives in an acidic environment, so squeeze it on everything from salads to vegetables and drink in hot water.